Derek Lyle: Hamilton Academical (first spell)

 Lyle joined Hamilton Academical in July 2008 after his new club secured promotion to the SPL, after finishing above Dundee, Lyle's previous club.
 Lyle suffered a career threatening knee ligament injury in the first minute of the club's 0–0 draw with Falkirk on 19 September 2009 when he was 27 years old.
-Lyle underwent a successful operation a week later but would not play again for the remainder of the 2009-10 season.
+Lyle underwent a successful operation a week later but would not play again for the remainder of the 2009–10 season.
 Lyle signed a short-term contract extension in August 2010 and made his first-team return later that month.
 Lyle scored one goal in 31 league appearances during his first spell at New Douglas Park.

 Greenock Morton, Hamilton Academical (second spell) and Cowdenbeath

-In January 2011 Lyle signed a half-season contract with Greenock Morton which saw him through to the end of the 2010-11 season, where he scored 4 goals in 20 league appearances.
+In January 2011 Lyle signed a half-season contract with Greenock Morton which saw him through to the end of the 2010–11 season, where he scored 4 goals in 20 league appearances.
 On 5 March 2011, Lyle scored his fifth goal for the Cappielow club in a 3–1 win at East End Park over Dunfermline Athletic.
 Lyle was released when his contract expired at the end of that season.

 Lyle then returned to New Douglas Park in July 2011 on a half-season contract and departed the club when his contract expired in January 2012, having scored one goal in 9 league appearances.

 Lyle then signed for the remainder of that season for Cowdenbeath and scored one goal in 18 league appearances.
-Lyle and his team mates ended the season as Scottish Division 2 champions.
+Lyle and his teammates ended the season as Scottish Division 2 champions.